AverilKan/Lending-Club-loan/README.md

 # Plata Credit Risk Prediction Project

-This project analyzes credit risk using LendingClub data.
+This project analyses credit risk using LendingClub data.
 The analysis, modeling, and deployment simulation are documented in the following Jupyter Notebooks:

 1.  **`submission/1_Analytics.ipynb`**: Contains the Exploratory Data Analysis (EDA) and initial data processing steps.